 There is no public boat launch on Sunset Lake.
 Launching is available at the Hampstead Town Beach for those with waterfront property, right of way, or deeded access to the lake and is controlled by a locked gate and is seasonally restricted to certain hours.
 Non-motorized vessels (i.e. canoes, kayaks, paddleboards) can be launched via the beach as long as no swimmers or sunbathers are disturbed.
 Visit our Boating Information page for more information about launching, permits, and rules and regulations for boating on the lake.

-The SLA is responsible for maintaining the lake water level through monitoring weather conditions and adjusting the dam.
+The SLA maintains the lake water level through monitoring weather conditions and adjusting the dam.
 The water level is drawn down annually, typically starting Columbus Day so property owners can perform fall and winter shoreline maintenance and to minimize the risk of flooding during the spring thaw.
 All boards are removed from the dam in the fall and the culvert below the dam is opened.
 How low the lake water level gets is ultimately dependent upon mother nature.
-The SLA starts to raise the water level in the spring by adding boards back to the dam as soon as the ice is gone.
+The SLA starts to raise the water level in the spring by closing the culvert and adding boards back to the dam as soon as the ice is gone.
 The water level and weather are carefully monitored to avoid flooding during this process.
 The water level is typically back to summer levels by mid to late May.
 The SLA recommends performing shorefront maintenance in the fall and winter since the ice-out date varies per year (as can be seen at the bottom of this page) and it is important that the dam is closed at ice-out to give the best chance of the lake filling by the end of May.

 As members of the Sunset Lake community, using appropriate lakeside landscaping practices is one of the primary ways we can help prevent degradation and possibly even improve the Sunset Lake water quality.
 There are New Hampshire laws governing certain aspects of landscaping at the water's edge including building and maintaining retaining walls and beaches.
 Visit our Lakeside Landscaping page for more information.